Ferguson admits Gill retirement had him second-guessing Man Utd exit

-With Gill informing Ferguson that he was also planning to step down, the Scot – who hand-picked Everton’s David Moyes as his successor at United – has admitted in an interview with MUTV that Gill’s plans forced him to question the timing of his own retirement.
+Sir Alex Ferguson admits he had second thoughts about his retirement when learning chief executive David Gill would also be leaving Manchester United last season.
+With Gill informing Ferguson that he was also planning to step down, the Scot - who hand-picked Everton's David Moyes as his successor at United - has admitted in an interview with MUTV that Gill's plans forced him to question the timing of his own retirement.

 "I had a meeting with David Gill in my house," Ferguson said.
 "He phoned me one lunchtime and said 'are you busy' - it was a Sunday - he said: 'I'd like to come over and speak to you.'

 "He came over to talk to me about him retiring himself.
 I says: 'Christ I've made up my mind to retire myself at the end of the season.'
 That gave me a terrible quandary because you start thinking about leaving the club in the lurch.